mapbox/watchbot-progress/examples.md

 # watchbot-reduce examples

-Simple examples of how you may wish to use watchbot's progress tracking tools.
+Simple examples of how you may wish to use watchbot-progress tracking tools.

 ## Bash